December 12, 2010, Judea, Israel

 Yuriko and Ramon from Chile enjoying a quiet day in the Judean desert.

-group left and there is always a void in my heart when the groups
+Recently the Tour and Train group left and this always leaves a void in my heart when the groups

 leave, but one must keep on going.
 So I armed myself with a cup of